ic3man5/aoc1/README.md

 https://adventofcode.com/

-Attempting to do this in as many programming languages:
+Attempting to do this in the following programming languages:

 - Rust
 - Python